-In this week's Prioritizing Equity panel, leaders in public health and academia have the conversation about the power of data in understanding health inequities and the systemic issues that cause them to persist.
+In the Nov.
+19, 2021 Prioritizing Equity panel, leaders in public health and academia have the conversation about the power of data in understanding health inequities and the systemic issues that cause them to persist.

 - Nancy Krieger, PhD, professor of social epidemiology in the Department of Social and Behavioral Science at Harvard T.H.
 Chan School of Public Health

 - Maureen Benjamins, PhD, senior research fellow at the Sinai Urban Health Institute; Twitter: @mobenjamins13

 - Alyasah Ali Sewell, PhD, associate professor of sociology at Emory University and founder and director of The Race and Policing Project; Twitter: @aasewell

 Fernando De Maio, PhD, director, research and data use, AMA Center for Health Equity; Twitter: @fernandodemaio

 De Maio: Hi.
 Good afternoon.
 I'm Fernando De Maio, director of research and data use at the Center for Health Equity at the American Medical Association and a professor of sociology at De Paul University.